tascli/tascli/README.md

 `tascli` - list all tasks

 `tascli create <name>` - create a task

+  `tascli create <name> -q/--quick` - create a task only with his name

 `tascli info <name>` - get more info about a task